 - No foreign transaction fees

-As an added bonus, this card has no foreign transaction fees, which saves you 2.5% whenever you make a purchase in a foreign currency.
+This card has no foreign transaction fees, which saves you 2.5% whenever you make a purchase in a foreign currency.
 That may not sound like a lot, but it certainly adds up.
-You don’t earn additional points when making purchases in a foreign currency.
-You’d earn the base rate of 1 point per $1 spent regardless of what you’re spending money on.
+For example, if you spent $4,000 on foreign transactions, you’d save $100 with this card.

 - Travel emergency medical – $1,000,000/25 days if 64 and under, 3 days for 65+